Skin Picking Disorder (Dermatillomania),

 Intensive Treatment for Skin Picking Disorder / Dermatillomania

 We also offer an intensive treatment program for adults, adolescents, and children with Dermatillomania / Skin Picking Disorder.
 This program is designed to meet the needs of those for whom standard outpatient Dermatillomania treatment is either unavailable or insufficient.

 Our intensive outpatient program is ideal for clients from other states or countries who cannot find effective treatment near to their homes, and for those whose symptoms require a more rigorous treatment protocol.
 To learn more about our intensive outpatient treatment for Dermatillomania / Skin Picking Disorder, click here.

 About the OCD Center of Los Angeles

-The OCD Center of Los Angeles is a private outpatient treatment center specializing in the treatment of OCD and related anxiety based conditions, including Dermatillomania.
+The OCD Center of Los Angeles is a private outpatient treatment center specializing in Cognitive Behavioral Therapy (CBT) for the treatment of OCD and related conditions, including Dermatillomania.
+We have 13 therapists on staff, all of whom are either licensed or registered, and all of whom specialize in CBT.
 We treat adults, adolescents, and children, and offer services six days a week, including evenings and Saturdays.
-We have offices at four locations in Southern California:

 If you are experiencing any of the above symptoms of Dermatillomania / Skin Picking Disorder, and would like to discuss treatment or a consultation, please call one of our client coordinators at (310) 824-5200 (ext 4), or click here to email us.